Bulletin of the Medical University of South Carolina

 In addition the the university's general admission requirements, applicants to the undergraduate programs must also meet prerequisite requirements as follows.

-For a listing of technical college courses that meet these prerequisite requirements, see item #5 below.
+A listing of technical college courses that meet these prerequisite requirements can be found here.

 Program Requirements for Bachelor of Science in Cardiovascular Perfusion